vikrant82/chat-analyzer/readme.md

 4. Copy the public HTTPS URL provided by ngrok (e.g., `https://abcdef123.ngrok.io`).
 5. In the "Manage Bots" UI, provide this public URL in the "Public Webhook URL" field during registration.
 This will allow the application to automatically set the necessary webhook with Telegram.
 6. Once registered, you can send a message to your bot in any chat it is a part of.
 For example: `summarize last 2 days`.

+### Telegram Bot Features

+The Telegram bot supports multiple commands to enhance your chat analysis experience.
+Beyond basic summarization, the bot now includes a conversational AI mode.

+-   **/summarize**: Generate a summary of chat messages for a specified duration (e.g., `summarize last 3 days`).
+-   **/aimode**: Switch to a conversational mode where you can ask the AI direct questions about the chat history.

+For a complete guide on setting up and using the Telegram bot, including detailed command instructions and examples, please see the **[Telegram Bot Guide](telegram_bot_guide.md)**.

 ### Switching Services